pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 The Illustrator file must already have been saved at least once in the "sync" folder.

 1. click the "Save" button
-2. wait for alert then click "OK"
+2. wait for the alert then click "OK"
 3. verify in the Finder that sync/Svija/SVG Files/page1-01.svg was created
 4. press space for quick look or open the SVG in Safari to verify that it matches the Illustrator file